yusraanshoor/technical-tests/scrabble/README.md

 There is **far** too much work here to be done in the time you've been given.
 You are **not** expected to complete the whole challenge.

+## Setup

+1. Create a new repository
+2. Create a commit to signal when you have started the challenge
+3. Commit your code often
+4. At the end of the time you've been given, commit your code a final time

+Any code committed after the deadline will not be included

 ## Tasks
 1. Calculate the score for a word.
 The score is the sum of the points for the letters that make up a word.
    For example: GUARDIAN = 2 + 1 + 1 + 1 + 2 + 1 + 1 + 1 = 10.